-- uncharacteristic and risk-related behaviour, e.g. sudden and/or provocative changes in dress, withdrawal from friends, mixing with new or older people, having more or less money than usual, going missing - verbal, physical or cyber/virtual sexual bullying involving sexual aggression - LGBT (lesbian, gay, bisexual, transgender) targeted bullying - exhibitionism, e.g. flashing or mooning - giving out contact details online - viewing pornographic material - worrying about being pregnant or having STIs or power differences.
+- uncharacteristic and risk-related behaviour, e.g. sudden and/or provocative changes in dress, withdrawal from friends, mixing with new or older people, having more or less money than usual, going missing - verbal, physical or cyber/virtual sexual bullying involving sexual aggression - LGBT (lesbian, gay, bis exual, transgender) targeted bullying - exhibitionism, e.g. flashing or mooning - giving out contact details online - viewing pornographic material - worrying about being pregnant or having STIs excessive, secretive, compulsive, coercive, degrading or threatening and involving significant age, developmental, or power differences.
 They may pose a concern due to the activity type, frequency, duration or the context in which they occur